The tracking detector of the FASER experiment: Powering, cooling and readout system

 The firmware contains four circuit blocks to set the readout timing.
 Two blocks are used to adjust the clock phase of the 40 MHz input clock with 390~ps steps and 25~ns range, with each four modules on the patch-panel connected to one of these blocks.
 The other two blocks are used for the circuits in the firmware to latch correctly the output data signals from the modules and compensate for the propagation delay of the cables and the latency in the modules.

 The typical data size per plane is expected to be $\sim 212$~Bytes/event.
-At 500~Hz trigger rate in the FASER tracker, that corresponds to a required readout bandwidth of at least 106~kBytes/s (848~kbps), or an occupancy of just 0.04\% of the 1~Gbps Ethernet link.
-On the other hand, the calibration scans lead to an occupancy of typically 25\% of a module, corresponding to 8.5~kBytes of data per plane per L1A trigger.
+The expected trigger rate at a luminosity of $2 \times 10^{34}$ cm$^{-2}$s$^{-1}$ of 500~Hz corresponds to a required readout bandwidth of at least 106~kBytes/s (848~kbps) with respect to the 1~Gbps Ethernet link.
+On the other hand, the calibration scans lead to 8.5~kBytes of data per plane per L1A.
+Since the size of the calibrations data per L1A is much larger than physics data, the bandwidth requirements are dominated by the calibrations.